Feature Overview

 Duplicate table name conflict

-If the source and target databases have tables with the same name, the task can report an error (Precheck and report error) or append the data in the source database to the table with the same name in the target database (Ignore and execute).
+If the source and target databases have tables with the same name, the task can be configured to report an error (Precheck and report error) or append the source database data to the table with the same name in the target database (Ignore and execute).

 Primary key conflict